EGimenoS/dailyjourneyapi/README.md

 Once you get your key, set it as an ENV variable.
 You can use for instance the figaro gem bundled with this project gemfile, run `bundle exec figaro install` to generate an `application.yml` file and add a new key with a here_maps_api_key and the value of your new key.

-If you prefer to use a different provider than Here, add your own adapter to the Adapter module.
+If you prefer to use a different provider than Here, add your own adapter to the Adapter module `app/adapters/adapter`

 ### Seeding the database.